-Classification can be turned off as a display option above the density view.
-Click the transmitters button.
+Classification can be turned off as a display option above the density view by clicking the "Interferers" button.
 Individually each device in the signature tab can also be checked, enabling or disabling it as a possible device to be classified.

 Deleting a Classifier

 To permanently remove a classifier from the signatures tab, click the garbage can icon in the top right of the classifier.

-Create a New Signature
+Create a New Interferer Identifier

 - 1. Turn on the outline view. - 2.
 Disable the current, average, max, density, networks and transmitter views. - 3.
 Highlight the frequency range of the device you wish to create a classifier for. - 4.
 Adjust the time frame to find shape that represents the device the most. - 5.
 Click Create Classifier in the contextual menu. - 6.
-Assign a Category to the classifier and give it a name. - 7.
-Please click Submit to Classifier Library.
-This Library is managed by MetaGeek and will be made available to all other Chanalyzer users.
+Assign a Category to the classifier and give it a name.